Faculty - Lifelong Learning

 Artist in Residence at Lipscomb University; Lipscomb Academy Alumna

 Mattie Ree Neal is a Nashville based artist.
-Mattie trained primarily with her father, Michael Shane Neal, his mentor, renowned artist Everett Raymond Kinstler, and travelled to seek instruction directly from living master artists all over the world.
+Mattie trained primarily with her father Michael Shane Neal and his mentor, renowned artist Everett Raymond Kinstler, and traveled to seek instruction directly from living master artists all over the world.
 She recently established a studio on the grounds of her home where she paints commissioned portraits, landscape, and still live paintings, and teaches art to students of all ages.
 Mattie also lives part time in Manhattan and teaches with Drawing New York in Gramercy, at Warehouse 521 in Nashville, and was recently on the 2024 faculty at the Portrait Society of America conference.
 She is currently the Artist in Residence at Lipscomb University.

 Mattie Ree is taking commissions and has most recently been included in the Select 50 of the 2023 Portrait Society of America International Competition.
 Her piece was juried into the top 100 of 3,075 entries.
 Mattie is a member of the Portrait Society of America and the Salmagundi Club.
-She has apiece in the collection of The Players Club of New York.
-Last fall Mattie was chosen by the MET Museum's copyist program to take part in a nine-week study where she painted in the gallery.
+She has a piece in the collection of The Players Club of New York.
+In fall 2024, Mattie was chosen by the MET Museum's copyist program to take part in a nine-week study where she painted in the gallery.

 Mattie Ree plans to continue to pursue her passion for art and is dedicated to growing and making painting and drawing her life’s career.